EileenFeng/Map_Location_Services_Android_Studio/Blog.md

 The Google Maps Android API provides a nice abstraction for developers who want to add maps into their applications.
 It is designed for people who have experience with Android development as well as object-oriented programming.
 The Maps SDK is based on Google Maps data, and it automatically handles lots of background activities for developers, including connecting to Google Maps servers, downloading datas, and responsing to map gestures.
 This API also allows users to customize their own maps, such as set up markers or indoor maps.
 The following content provides an introduction on how to add map activities into your apps, basic customization of your maps, and testing your map-based applications on android emulators.

-- ####   `How to Add Map into Your Apps`
+- ####   `Set up your project`

 If you do not have Android Studio on your laptops yet, you can [download](https://developer.android.com/studio/) from the Android developers' website.

 Once you have Android Studio downloaded, choose *Start a new Android Studio project* upon launching.
-Following the instructions to continue creating the project (fill in application name, projecct location etc.), and for the *Add an Activity to Mobile* step, choose **Google Maps Activity**.
+Following the instructions for setting up you project (fill in application name, project location etc.).
+For the *Add an Activity to Mobile* step, choose **Google Maps Activity** and continue.
+Android Studio will automatically add a map fragment into your main activity after you created a new project with map activity.

 An API key is required for accessing the Google Maps servers.
 After creating a new project with Google Maps Activity, Android Studio will open up two files automatically: `google_maps_api.xml` and `MapsActivity.java` (or whatever names you gave for your map activity).
 Navigate to `google_maps_api.xml`, copy the link provided in this file, and paste it in your browser.
 Follow the instructions in the corresponding website and obtain an API key for your app.
 Copy your API key into the `google_maps_key` String object in the `google_maps_api.xml` file.
 Make sure to keep your API key confidential.
 The screenshots below elaborates this process.